A Gazetteer for the United States and Canada

 America-the-Beautiful Quarter Series:

-The quarter for the Theodore Roosevelt National Park (located at Medora, ND) will be issued in 2016.
-It will be the fourth coin issued in 2016 and the 34th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Theodore Roosevelt National Park (located at Medora, ND) was issued in 2016, the fourth coin issued in 2016 and the 34th coin (of 56) in the America-the-Beautiful Quarter series.